 Words and images on a computer screen are created by combinations of tiny points of light (pixels), which are brightest at the center and diminish in intensity toward their edges.
 This makes it more difficult for our eyes to maintain focus on them.
 Instead, our eyes want to drift to a reduced level of focusing called the "resting point of accommodation" or RPA.

 Our eyes involuntarily move to the RPA and then strain to regain focus on the screen.
 This continuous flexing of the eyes' focusing muscles creates the fatigue and eye strain that commonly occur during and after computer use.

 What can I do about it?

-During a computer vision exam, your eye doctor will perform tests to detect any vision problems that might contribute to CVS.
+During a computer vision exam, your eye doctor will perform tests to detect any vision problems that might contribute to Computer Vision Syndrome.
 Depending on the outcome of the exam, your doctor may prescribe computer glasses to help you work more comfortably at your computer.

 In addition to increasing comfort during computer use, recent studies have shown that computer eyeglasses can increase computer work productivity, with cost savings to employers who provide the eyewear.

 Anti-glare filters for computer screens may increase comfort somewhat, but they will not solve all your computer vision problems.
 These filters only reduce glare from reflections on the computer screen and do not reduce the visual problems related to the constant refocusing of your eyes when you work at a computer.